 If one of the reasons for divorce is abuse, ask your attorney if it’s possible to do mediation in separate rooms with the mediator acting as the go-between.
 When judgments are passed down in the court of law, they can make it seem like there is a clear “winner” and “loser”.
 If your spouse thinks that they are losing out, they might try to obstruct the ruling as much as they can to cause trouble.
 On the other hand, people who come to an agreement themselves are more likely to abide by that agreement.

 It’s easy to get emotional during a divorce or child custody case.
 After all, you’d like to think you’ll still be a part of your child’s life after the divorce or that you’ll be able to support them on your own.
 Likewise, you may get emotional about splitting assets you worked so hard to build.
 These worries can grow and cause people to act emotionally in ways they wouldn’t otherwise.

 It’s important you remember that judges care about facts, not emotions.
 An experienced divorce lawyer will be able to help you organize the facts of your case in a way that will produce the best outcome for you.

 The Lansing divorce attorneys at Foster & Harmon, P.C. are dedicated to helping clients avoid common mistakes that could cost them the outcome of their trials.
-If you are interested in scheduling a free legal consultation at our law firm, give us a call at (517) 337-4600.
+If you are interested in scheduling a free initial phone consult at our law firm, give us a call at (517) 337-4600.